katiechristensen/katiechristensen/README.md

-### Hi, I'm Katie 😃 (she/her)
+## Hi, I'm Katie 😃 (she/her)

+#### Full time student at Western Washington University in Bellingham, WA, USA

-- 🎓  I'm majoring in Computer Science and minoring in Biology at Western Washington University in Bellingham, WA.
+- 🎓  I'm majoring in Computer Science and minoring in Biology at Western Washington University

 - :sparkles:  I'm on the leadership team of the Computer Science Department Mentoring Program

 - :telephone:  I'm the Outreach Coordinator for the Association for Gender Inclusion in Computing

 - :umbrella:  I do machine learning research on climate and weather prediction through [HutchResearch](https://fw.cs.wwu.edu/~hutchib2/hutchresearch.html).

 - 💬  Feel free to reach out and say Hi!

 - 📫  How to reach me: chris90@wwu.edu

 - 🟦  linkedin.com/in/katie-r-christensen

 <!--